KamiFightingSpirit/OneLogin-Fraction-Calculator/README.md

 B. Instructions:

     i.
-Fork the repository and create a local copy
+Fork or download the repository and create a local copy

     ii.
 Open bash in the project directory